sujith-eag/personal-site/content/docs/python/col_extra/unit_5_q.md

 iv.
 Using an improper key with a dictionary
 v.
 Passing an improperly formatted expression to the function expr( )

 ___

 #### SEMESTER END EXAMINATIONS – JUNE 2022

-List any five regular expression patterns in python and write the meaning of each.

 Develop a script that will prompt the user for a file name, then print all lines from the file that contain the Python comment character #.

 List and describe the file open modes in python.

 ___

-Demonstrate match() and search() methods w.r.t regular expressions in python.

 Explain user defined exceptions in python with an example.